 FeatureHELOCHome Equity Loan

-Best forOngoing or unknown costsOne-time large expense
+Best forPhased or uncertain costsSingle, known large expense

 FlexibilityHighLow